How Much Mortgage Can You Get For £2,000 Per Month

 Get started with an expert broker to find out how much they could help you save on your mortgage repayments.

-Buying a home with a low deposit (10% or less) limits your choice of lenders and mortgages so you’ll usually have to pay a higher rate.
-If you can save a larger deposit, or if you’re buying after building up some equity in property already, you’ll have access to lower rates.
+Buying a home with a low deposit (10% or less) limits your choice of lenders and mortgages, so you’ll usually have to pay a higher rate.
+If you can save a larger deposit or buy after building up some equity in a property already, you’ll have access to lower rates.

 Individual factors

 Your profile as a borrower includes things like your employment status and credit history.
-It’s sometimes more difficult to get a mortgage if you’re self-employed (for example) or if you have bad credit, meaning you’ll have less choice of lenders and may not get the best available rates.
+It’s sometimes more difficult to get a mortgage if you’re self-employed (for example) or have bad credit, meaning you’ll have fewer choices of lenders and may not get the best available rates.

 How a broker can help your budget go further